Pill bottles recalled over failure to meet child safety standards - NewsBreak

 Pill bottles recalled over failure to meet child safety standards

-[ABC News] — The Consumer Product Safety Commission announced the recall of more than 407,000 over-the-counter pill bottles, citing the products do not meet the child resistance packaging required by the Poison Prevention Packaging Act (PPPA).
+NEW YORK — The Consumer Product Safety Commission announced Thursday the recall of more than 407,000 over-the-counter pill bottles, citing the products do not meet the child resistance packaging required by the Poison Prevention Packaging Act (PPPA).

-Aurohealth recalled nearly 137,300 units of the Walgreens brand Acetaminophen, according to ABC News.

-Consumers can get in touch with Kroger for information on how to properly dispose of the product and receive a full refund.
+Consumers can contact Kroger for information on how to properly dispose of the product and receive a full refund.

 The pill bottles have been sold at supermarkets nationwide.